ornldaac/daymet-normals-anomalies-years/README.md

 pip install -r requirements.txt
 ```
 ## Tutorial
-In [this notebook](https://github.com/ornldaac/daymet_normals_anomalies_years/blob/master/daymet_normals_anomalies_yearly_tiles.ipynb), the Daymet data is separated by year rather than aggregated into one t$
+In [this notebook](https://github.com/ornldaac/daymet_normals_anomalies_years/blob/master/daymet_normals_anomalies_yearly_tiles.ipynb), the Daymet data is separated by year rather than aggregated into one tile.